ArduPilot/ardupilot_wiki/common/source/docs/common-uavcan-adapter-node.rst

  .. note::

- 	The RNGFNDx_ADDR Ardupilot parameter must be set above 0 and be equal to the number set on the DroneCAN adapter node.
+ 	The RNGFNDx_ADDR ArduPilot parameter must be set above 0 and be equal to the number set on the DroneCAN adapter node.

 DroneCAN Adapter Nodes
 ======================